lorenzotara/Spark-Processing/README.md

 * `occurrences`: List, list containing the different articleUIDs, quotations, patterns and pattern_confidence
 * `canonicalQuotation`: canonical quotation that refers to all quotations in occurrences

+Data should be stored in the hadoop cluster in the folder `data/`

 ### 1) Extract articles from dataset (no mapping)

 Retrieve content of articles contained in `quootstrap_path`.
 Save the files in `write_path`.<br>